-The Tire Stewardship Program is known national and international for its success in doing this.
+The Tire Stewardship Program has a reputation nationally and internationally for its success in doing this.
 Countries from around the world contact Recycle NB in an effort to adapt this success to their own situation.
 So how is it that a tire recycling program from a small Canadian province is able to attract such widespread interest?
 The reason is very simple, value-added recycling.